Nathan Gray - Artist's Statement and Bio

 In 2015 he curated the exhibition The Object as Score, based on his masters thesis of the same name.
 He attended residencies in Japan, Brazil, New Zealand, Indonesia, regional Australia, and more recently several residencies in Germany.

-His recent performance lectures have toured to Taiwan, Greece, Austria, Germany and Melbourne in 2016-17 and writings have appeared in Un Magazine and the book Assuming Boycott published by the New School / Vera List.
+His recent performance lectures have toured to Taiwan, Greece, Austria, Germany, France, Norway, Poland and Australia in 2017-18 and writings have appeared in Un Magazine, the book Assuming Boycott published by the New School / Vera List and Writing & Concepts published by Art + Australia 2018.